What the Options Market Tells Us About Occidental Petroleum

-Whales with a lot of money to spend have taken a noticeably bearish stance on Occidental Petroleum.
+Whales with a lot of money to spend have taken a noticeably bullish stance on Occidental Petroleum.

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $50.0 to $55.0 for Occidental Petroleum over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $45.0 to $70.0 for Occidental Petroleum during the past quarter.

-Assessing the volume and open interest is a strategic step in options trading.
-These metrics shed light on the liquidity and investor interest in Occidental Petroleum's options at specified strike prices.
-The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to Occidental Petroleum's substantial trades, within a strike price spectrum from $50.0 to $55.0 over the preceding 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Occidental Petroleum's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Occidental Petroleum's whale trades within a strike price range from $45.0 to $70.0 in the last 30 days.

 |Symbol